maxippacheco/ai-researching/README.md

 #### 4. Locally Weighted Regression (LWR)
 LWR is a non-parametric method that builds a linear regression model for each point in the dataset, weighting nearby points more heavily than those further away.
 This approach allows for flexible modeling of relationships that vary over the input space.

+#### 5. Logistic Regression
+Logistic regression is a statistical method used for binary classification that models the probability of a certain class or event.
+It applies the logistic function to model the relationship between a dependent variable and one or more independent variables, resulting in a probability value between 0 and 1.

+#### 6. Softmax Regression
+Softmax regression is a generalization of logistic regression to multiple classes.
+It uses the softmax function to convert raw scores (logits) into probabilities for each class, ensuring that the probabilities sum to 1.
+This method is particularly useful for multi-class classification problems.

 ## Installation